Kimtaro/docker-ve-server/README.md

 docker-ve-server
 ================

-This is a Docker container to run the Ve linguistics framework with its dependencies.
+This is a Docker container to run the simple JSON API for the Ve linguistics framework.

 It currently only runs Mecab with Ipadic, but FreeLing English support is in the works.